patattack86/data-visualization/README.md

 # data-visualization

-Visualizing my measured values through time
+Visualizing my field measured values through time, output is a black and white line chart with point values, should be a good format for publication